-Keene is a premier destination for pro-liberty activists, now more than ever!
+Keene is a destination that ranks highly on many activist’s list of possible destinations in the Shire.
 From an activist perspective, it is challenging and full of exciting, ground floor opportunity.
 Whatever your brand of activism, whether outreach, political, disobedience/noncooperation, street theater, or media, you are welcome here.
 Here are some reasons why you should consider a move to Keene.
 Please feel free to link to, copy, and use this list however you like.
 Please visit the Shire Society Forum for discussion of this list.
 If you’re ready to visit Keene, check out our Visit page.
 If you’re ready to make the move, drop by our forum’s Housing and Jobs/Opportunities sections.

 Keene Liberty Activism

-There is much to do in Keene and the self-starting activists that are attracted here are always coming up with new ideas!
+There is much to do in Keene!
 Here are some of the regularly scheduled activist opportunities happening in Keene as of this publication.
 In addition, you’ll see some historic activism that originated in Keene.
-Please see our Calendar to see just some of what is happening this month!
+Please see our Calendar to see just some of what is happening this month.

-- Don’t Take the Plea Deal Outreach – Every morning the district court has arraignments, an activist is there in the lobby handing out “Don’t Take the Plea Deal” flyers to victims of the “justice” system, informing of them of their rights.
+- Don’t Take the Plea Deal Outreach – Liberty activists are frequently in front of the courthouse handing out “Don’t Take the Plea Deal” flyers to victims of the “justice” system, informing of them of their rights.

-- Jury Nullification Outreach – Keeniacs have been handing out jury nullification info every time jury selection is held, in front of Cheshire Superior Court since August of 2008!
+- Jury Nullification Outreach – Keeniacs have been handing out jury nullification info nearly every time jury selection has been held, in front of Cheshire Superior Court since August of 2008!

-- Events Outreach – From flyering attendees of Music Fest and Pumpkin Fest to a table at the Cheshire Fair, activists are out in the community sharing the ideas of liberty.
+- Events Outreach – From flyering attendees of Music Fest and Pumpkin Fest to an outreach booth at the Cheshire Fair, activists are out in the community sharing the ideas of liberty.

-- College Outreach – Activists visit area schools with signage and flyers, reaching out to students with our pro-liberty message.
+- College Outreach – Activists visit Keene State College with signage and flyers, reaching out to students with our pro-liberty message, and most frequently Cop Block know-your-rights-flyers.

 - Radio Production – Several radio programs are produced here in Keene, mostly at LRN.FM – The Liberty Radio Network.